VCL3D/PanoDR/README.md

 We use [Structured3D](https://structured3d-dataset.org/) dataset.
 To train a model on the dataset please download the dataset from the official website.
 We follow the official training, validation, and testing splits as defined by the authors.

+## Training

+More info regarding the training of the model will be available soon!

 ## Inference

 You can download the pre-trained models from [here](https://drive.google.com/drive/folders/1TD0wJe4EncunD-ZiQ9RTQVXbIv-1Snz6?usp=sharing)